 Complimenting the natural beauty, the IMA consists of man-made architectural beauties such as the Chetwode Hall, Commandant's residence, Kingsley Block and Collins Block.

-3. National Highway 707 divides it: The Indian Military Academy Campus is located on the National Highway 707 (previously NH 72).
+3. National Highway 707: The Indian Military Academy Campus is located on the National Highway 707 (previously NH 72).
 Interestingly, the highway separates the North and South Campus of the IMA.

 4. The Pioneers: The first batch of IMA Cadets is known as The Pioneers.
 Sam Manekshaw belonged to this batch, who is India’s first army officer to be promoted to the rank of Field Marshal.
 The Pioneers got high reputation due to the fact that it produced future Army Chiefs of three countries, namely, Manekshaw (India), Smith Dun (Burma) and Muhammad Musa (Pakistan).

 Field Marshal Sam Manekshaw was the 8th Chief of the Army Staff in independent India.
 He served in this position for about four years between 1969 and 1973.
 He was instrumental in India’s victory over Pakistan during the 1971 War, after which Bangladesh has emerged as a new nation.